Jump to content Page index

 Stories from Slovenia

-The Škofja Loka Passion Play – a masterpiece on the UNESCO List of Intangible Cultural Heritage
+The Škofja Loka Passion Play: A performance masterpiece on the UNESCO List

-Every six years the Easter season in Škofja Loka is something special.
-The streets and squares of the old town are flooded with performers wearing medieval and biblical costumes.
-The production of the Škofja Loka Passion Play, the oldest Slovenian dramatic text, is a real spectacle due to the mass cast and ambience.
-Its inscription on the UNESCO List of Intangible Cultural Heritage also shows how exceptional it is.
+Every six years, Easter time in Škofja Loka is very special.
+The streets and squares of the old town centre host actors who perform biblical scenes as they were interpreted in the Baroque period.
+Due to the extensive ensemble and unique setting, the enactment of the Škofja Loka Passion Play, the oldest Slovenian dramatic text, is a truly impressive extravaganza.
+Its superlative quality has been additionally demonstrated by the inscription of the play in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 Age of the text